vruthik/487-final-project/README.md

 ## naivebayes.py
 Contains the code for the baseline naivebayes model.
 Training and testing code is in ```nb.ipynb```

+## twitter.py
+Contains the code to scrape recent tweets of all 100 US Senators and process them.

 ## scrape.py

 ```